Physical AI, the Role of Ethics, and the Next Evolution of Intelligent Machines

 ✅ Where the UK stands in the global race to develop and deploy intelligent physical systems (and how UK industry can make the most of this opportunity)

-📅 Join us for this interactive session featuring leading experts, industry pioneers, and policymakers as we explore the future of AI beyond the screen.
+📅 Join us for this interactive session featuring leading experts and industry pioneers as we explore the future of AI beyond the screen.
 Whether you’re an innovator, policymaker, business leader, or just AI-curious, this event will leave you with a clearer vision of what’s next—and how it will impact the world around us.

-🔗 Secure your spot and step into the future of AI!
+🔗 Secure your spot and step into the future of AI and Robotics!

 Tess Buckley